zonca/italianschoolsd-website/site/content/classes/_index.md

 ## Italian-heritage classes for kids K-6

-> “La lingua e' l'ultima proprieta' di chi parte per sempre” (Erri de Luca, I pesci non chiudono gli occhi)
+> “*La lingua e' l'ultima proprieta' di chi parte per sempre*” (Erri de Luca, I pesci non chiudono gli occhi)

 Italian-heritage classes allow kids that are already advanced or fluent in Italian, not necessarily mother-tongue, to deepen their knowledge of the